Richa299/Registration/README.md

 # Registration

-A simple responsive website that diplays a sample design of Registration form for company for registering purposes.
+A simple responsive website that displays a sample design of Registration form for company for registering purposes.

 Images are attached for reference & download purpose as well.